BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 - [Desoration - NON] --- Some fun melodic death metal from New Zealand.
 I think this is only their second album.
 Very impressive.
 - [Brainblast - Colossus Suprema] --- More fun melodic death.
-This is _Brainblast_'s third album, and they're really doing great stuff.
+I think this is only _Brainblast_'s third album, and they're really doing great stuff.
 If you throw an evolution stone at them they might change into a new _Blind Guardian_.
-- [Gods of Gaia - Escape the Wonderland] --- Time for some symphohic death metal.
+- [Gods of Gaia - Escape the Wonderland] --- Time for some symphonic death metal.
 This is probably the more epic of these albums, and the one I've played the most this week.
 I really do enjoy the symphonic and melodic stuff, ever since I first got hooked on power metal as a teenager with [Rhapsody's Rain of a Thousand Flames].
 I think [Rise Up] is proving to be my favourite song on